MitchellArtz/C0DEBot-Change-Log/README.md

 Added +HoT for Heads or Tails

-Removed ++Say because some fucker kept crahsing the bot.
+Removed ++Say because some fucker kept crashing the bot.

 ### Oct 8 2017
 Fixed ++ban YAY!
 Now you do not need a role named a specific thing!
 All you need is ban perms.